 Arnold Brundrett, 79, died at his residence, 404 West 32nd Street Monday.
 He was born in Indianapolis, Ind., and when just a small boy moved back to England with his family.
-He grew up in Manchester, England, where he learned to be a resitred machanic and later. chester, England, where he learned to be a railroad mechanic, and later moved back to Denison, where he was a master mechanic for the MK&T Railroad.
+He grew up in Manchester, England, where he learned to be a resitred machanic and later. to be a railroad mechanic, and later moved back to Denison, where he was a master mechanic for the MK&T Railroad.
 He moved to Austin in 1916 following his retirement.
-Brundett was for many the statement of the years a deacon and member of the University Baptist Church, the Masonic lodge, the Scottish Rite bodies and the Ben Hur Shrine.
+Brundrett was for many years a deacon and member of the University Baptist Church, the Masonic lodge, the Scottish Rite bodies and the Ben Hur Shrine.

-Besides his widow, he is survived by one son, Raymond J. Brundrett; by one son, Raymond J. Brundrett; one daughter, Mrs. Randolph Haynes; a foster daughter, Miss Maydee Seagraves; one grandson, Randolph Haynes Jr. and two nephews, Tommy Brundrett and F. G. Tacquard, all of Austin.
+Besides his widow, he is survived by one son, Raymond J. Brundrett; one daughter, Mrs. Randolph Haynes; a foster daughter, Miss Maydee Seagraves; one grandson, Randolph Haynes Jr. and two nephews, Tommy Brundrett and

-The body will be at the Weed-Corley Funeral Home until Wednesday morning winen funeral services will be held at the family residence.
+The body will be at the Weed-Corley Funeral Home until Wed-Corley Funeral flome until wed-nesday morning when funeral serv-ices will be held at the family resi-dence.
 Dr. Blake Smith and Dr. W. C. Raines will officiate.
 Burial will be in Memorial Park.
 9. The Austin Statesman, July 12, 1923, p.
+1

-1 EMINENT HISTORIAN ELECTED LIBRARIAN
+EMINENT HISTORIAN ELECTED LIBRARIAN